mikhail-maiorov/taxi-service/README.md

 ## :scroll:  Project Structure

-In this project used the n-tire architecture
+In this project used the n-tier architecture

-- DAO tire - allows to modify data in database using CRUD methods
+- DAO tier - allows to modify data in database using CRUD methods
-- Service tire - this is where all the logic happens
+- Service tier - this is where all the logic happens
-- Controller tire - provides an interface to interact with application
+- Controller tier - provides an interface to interact with application

 ## :hammer_and_wrench:  Technologies